mj0nez/autoJ/README.md

-# auotJ - ROI measurement in an image set
+# auotJ - ROI measurement for image sets with Fiji
-Copyright (C) 2021  mj0nez<br>Licensed under [GPL-3.0 License](LICENSE.md)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/lgpl-3.0.
+A Jython based script to automate ROI measurement for a set of images with Fiji.

-On start the user is asked for a directory containing the image series as well as optional arguments like file types or key words for filtering.
-After that the first image is opened and a ROI has to be selected before the measurement is taken via a user dialog.
-This process is repeated for n measurements, defined in the first dialog window and all filter matching images.
+Users choose a directory containing the images as well as optional arguments like file types or key words for filtering.
+After that the first image is opened and a the user selects a ROI to measure and the script proceeds with an user dialog.
+This process is repeated for n measurements, defined in the first window and all filter matching images.

-Jython implementation for Fiji / ImageJ.
+If you are working with preprocessed files, a further dialog option enables users to automatically open a corresponding original during measurements, presuming that both sets follow the same naming scheme.

 ----------